tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>An abstract InformationElement representing the set of outcomes (Response instances with their Response.status and Response.result values) produced by running a particular SingleRecord Test across the members of a MultiRecord.
+			<td>An abstract InformationElement representing the set of outcomes (Response instances with their Response.status and Response.result values) produced by running a particular SingleRecord Test across the members of a MultiRecord in a single DataQualityReport.
 This Information Element is intended for use as a component of a bdqffdq:ActedUpon node for MultiRecord Measures that aggregate Response outcomes from other Tests.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>